 - Technical language, jargon.
-Our goal is to simplify the crucial work in ecology to cater to a wide range of audiences.
-All scientific observations should be simplified into a narrative that is engaging and simple.
+Our goal is to simplify the crucial work in conservation to cater to a wide range of audiences.

 Categories to submit under for Current Conservation:

 Feature articles are topical pieces on current issues or research in conservation.
 These should be thoroughly researched and reflect what is currently known about the topic from published science.
-We recommend that your stories are drawn from key literature, quotes from relevant individuals, and engaging narrative. (words between 1200 to 2000).
+We recommend that your stories are drawn from key literature and conveyed through engaging narrative. ( 1200 to 2000 words).

 Perspective or opinion pieces are short focused articles on a particular topic that present a particular point of view or argument (typically 750 to 1000 words).
 Perspectives are usually invited pieces, but you may contact us with a short proposal.

 Submission of poetry and prosaic poetry.
 We welcome poems that are ekphrastic and descriptive in nature.

 Current Conservation is proud to introduce a special section dedicated to all the field assistants working on projects across the world.
 This section features stories from the field and memories of working with field assistants at various sites.
-These could be specific incidents or an overall field season experience with them. (between 1200 to 2000 words).
+These could be specific incidents or an overall field experience with them.
+(1200 to 2000 words).

-Have an interview with someone interesting in conservation?
+Have an interview with someone interesting in the field of conservation?
 Write to us with your pitch/submission.
-To understand the interview format, please look at our previous stories. (between 800 to 1200 words)
+To understand the interview format, please look at our previous stories. ( 1500 to 2000 words)

-Do you enjoy the challenge of communicating complex scientific ideas and conservation issues to the general public?
+Do you enjoy the challenge of communicating seemingly complex scientific ideas and conservation issues to the general public?
 This section features submissions of reader-friendly summaries of recently published research papers in conservation science.

 The summary (500 to 600 words) should be written in a simple jargon-free way that conveys the nuances of the paper while being easy and fun to read.